-The moment I became a mother there were suddenly one thousand reasons to be thankful: ten tiny fingers and ten tiny toes.
+The moment I became a mother, there were suddenly a thousand reasons to be thankful: ten tiny fingers and ten tiny toes.
 The sound of his breath as he slept.
 The way my heart overflowed when he’d finally arrived, a perfect blend of his daddy and me.

 Even though that was a long time ago, I’m still counting my blessings every day.